General Information About the Course#

 A couple of times during the semester, the usual in-class activities on a Short Day are replaced by a Theme exercise.
 The purpose of such a Theme exercise is to provide examples of how concepts and methods from Python programming can be applied in Mathematics 1b and relate the material to engineering applications.
 All four hours on these Short Days take place in the study area, with no lecture and no Weekly Test.

-The Theme exercises will be released on the website and is to be solved but not submitted.
-The concepts and methods you learn during the Theme exercise may appear in homework assignments and exams.
+The Theme exercise will be released on the website and is to be worked through but not submitted.
+The concepts and methods you learn during the Theme exercise may appear in homework assignments and the exam.

 Homework Assignments#